90 mm gun M1/M2/M3: 90 mm gun T8

-An unsuccessful anti-tank variant was the T8 gun on the T5 carriage.
-The gun was an M1 with the recoil mechanism from the M2A1 105 mm howitzer.
+The 90mm T8 gun on T5E2 carriage was classified as limited standard on 7 September 1944.
+The first three T8s were completed in 1944 and the entire rune of 200 by June 1945.
+Only one actually reached Europe during the war, with the Zebra mission, which took a number of experimental weapons to the front (including the T26E3 Pershing).
+However by this point towed anti-tank guns had been discredited and there is no record that the T8 ever saw any combat.

+After the war the 90mm gun was used by the anti-tank batteries of the Airborne Divisions, even though they were too large to be carried in any of the available aircraft.
+They were removed from service in the early 1950s.

+An improved version of the T8 was produced, the T25 gun, which had a muzzle brake.
+But this seemed to be an experimental prototype.

 Eventually a version of the T8 with the T20E1 gun and T15 carriage was tested; this led to the 105 mm anti-tank gun T8.

 90 mm gun T15

 Because the standard fifteen-and-a-half foot long M3 90 mm main tank gun proved incapable of penetrating the heaviest frontal armor of the heaviest German tanks such as the Tiger II tank and the rarer Jagdtiger tank destroyer variant, a number of improved versions of the M3 were developed, including the T14 which included a standard muzzle brake and the T15 series.
 The 90 mm T15E1 L/73, with its 21 ft long barrel, was designed and developed as an AT gun that could match or surpass the performance of the 8.8 cm KwK43 L/71 cannon, the famous long 88 on the Tiger II.